bekkerza/league_ranker/README.md

 # Simple League Ranking Application

+The application can be used in a Docker container or locally calling the python script.
 This Python script processes the results of a league's matches and displays the team rankings based on a simple point system.

 ## Features